-The anticipated workload of ECHA's Committees and Secretariat to process authorisation applications is accounted for by grouping the proposed substances in slots, normally 3 but more slots can be considered on a case-by-case basis, and setting the application dates with 3 months intervals in between the slots.
-From the applicant's point of view it would be beneficial to have these dates to coincide with (the last days of) the "submission windows" for submitting the applications.
+The anticipated workload of ECHA's Committees and Secretariat to process authorisation applications is accounted for by grouping the proposed substances in slots, normally 3, and setting the application dates with 3 months intervals in between the slots.
+From the applicant's point of view it is beneficial to have these dates to coincide with (the last days of) the "submission windows" for submitting the applications.

 The time differences between the LADs set out in a recommendation are relatively short, typically ranging from 3 to 6 months, compared to the total time reserved for the potential applicants to prepare their applications.
-ECHA proposes to allocate those substances to the "later" LAD slots for which the available information indicates a relatively high number of uses.
+ECHA proposes to allocate those substances to the "later" LAD slots for which the available information indicates a relatively high number of uses and/or complex supply chain(s).
 Furthermore, substances with no registration requirement are allocated to the later slots.